One of Us Is Lying

 With limited memories of his previous life, Thomas arrives in a frightening world, trapped in a hostile maze with fifty other boys.
 Before he is fully acclimated to his new home, an unprecedented event occurs: a girl arrives, claiming she will be the last person to join them before collapsing into a coma.
 Thomas reels,feeling that this girl is familiar to him.
 He can’t stop thinking about her or feeling an intense desire to become a Runner, a member of the elite group of boys who set out into the maze daily, attempting to create a map to the exit.

-When the group’s leader, and … Continue reading
+When the group’s … Continue reading